This project was funded by the Australian Government ($6.8 million). Australian Government funding was provided through the National Water Grid Fund.

 - Mornington Island (Wellesley Islands group).

-The area’s current industry includes pastoralism for sheep and cattle, mining, fishing and tourism.
+Current industry includes sheep and cattle raising, mining, fishing and tourism.
 The region has many conservation areas including:

 - national parks